thomas-k-cameron/remove-code-whitepaper/README.md

 Additionally, teams developing GUI primary by copy-and-pasting (trust me, it happens a lot), can stop doing it.

 ### UI Modernalization
-Say you have some software written in C, Java or whatever that comes with antiquated UI, this product generate pretty UI on the fly.
+Say you have some software written in C, Java or whatever that comes with an antiquated UI.
+This product reads the code and generate pretty UI on the fly.

 ### Continuous UI Upgrade
 Decomissioning of Internet Explorer turned out to be an expensive, time consuming project for many organization.